GoplexHQ/needle/README.md

 ### Injecting Dependencies

-Needle can inject dependencies into struct fields.
+Needle can inject dependencies into struct fields using the `needle:"inject"` tag.

 ```go
 type Dep struct {